-- 6.37.
-As a result of the notifications clubs aligned with other licensing bodies, such as the NDRA and the VSC, may only host events at the notifying tracks provided their drivers also hold a NASR licence. - 6.38.
-Where an alternate licensing body wishes to host a race at the notifying tracks, its participants will be required to obtain a NASR licence in addition to any licence they may hold with the alternate licensing body to compete in the event. - 6.39.
-NASR advise that the notifying tracks are not seeking to impose a restriction on the licensing organisations whose licensees will be entitled to access the facilities, and do not propose to restrict the range of alternative licences which these drivers and visitors may wish to acquire.
-Neither do the notifying tracks restrict the alternative licensing bodies which compete with NASR from hosting race events at the tracks. - 6.40.
-Further, the notifying tracks submit that there are over 100 alternative tracks in Australia which host various speedway racing events (see paragraph 6.8) with the argument being that most of these tracks do not impose a requirement that participants hold at least a NASR licence and are therefore available to alternative bodies. - 6.41.
-On the other hand, the SCCA submits that the notifying tracks are the major tracks which host the major speedway racing events, including a number of national events attracting drivers both nationally and internationally. - 6.42.
+- 7.36.
+As a result of the notifications clubs aligned with other licensing bodies, such as the NDRA and the VSC, may only host events at the notifying tracks10 provided their drivers also hold a NASR licence. - 7.37.
+Where an alternate licensing body wishes to host a race at the notifying tracks, its participants will be required to obtain a NASR licence in addition to any licence they may hold with the alternate licensing body to compete in the event. - 7.38.
+NASR advises that the notifying tracks are not seeking to impose a restriction on the licensing organisations whose licensees will be entitled to access the facilities, and do not propose to restrict the range of alternative licences which these drivers and visitors may wish to acquire.
+Neither do the notifying tracks restrict the alternative licensing bodies which compete with NASR from hosting race events at the tracks. - 7.39.
+Further, the notifying tracks submit that there are over 100 alternative tracks in Australia which host various speedway racing events (see paragraph 7.8) with the argument being that most of these tracks do not impose a requirement that participants hold at least a NASR licence and are therefore available to alternative bodies. - 7.40.
+On the other hand, the SCCA submits that the notifying tracks are the major tracks which host the major speedway racing events, including a number of national events attracting drivers both nationally and internationally. - 7.41.
 The ACCC accepts that the notifying tracks do not propose to prevent NASR licensees who access their tracks from holding alternate licences.
-However if alternate bodies are not able to host events at the notifying tracks without ensuring participants hold a NASR licence the attractiveness of the licenses
+However if alternate bodies are not able to host events at the notifying tracks without ensuring participants hold a NASR licence the attractiveness of the licenses issued by the alternate bodies, and their ability to expand their membership, is reduced. - 7.42.
+The ACCC is concerned that in the longer term the competition provided by alternative licensing bodies such as the VSC and NDRA will be lost.
+Competition can serve to limit increases in licence fees and provide choice for participants who may not wish to obtain a NASR licence. - 7.43.
+The ACCC notes that NASR is the major speedway licensing organisation in Australia and is currently the only body with a truly national representation of licence holders.
+The ACCC notes that NASR may be in a position to guide the development of the sport nationally.
+However, as noted above, the notified conduct does not establish national safety and related racing standards.
+Rather, the notified conduct requires that a NASR licence be held in order to participate at particular tracks. - 7.44.
+There is a detriment to competition resulting from the manner in which NASR has sought to entrench its position which must be taken into account in assessing the

-Tracks in Perth and Geelong notified similar arrangements in 2008 that also restrict access to their track facilities to NASR licence holders.
+10 Tracks in Perth and Geelong notified similar arrangements in 2008 that also restrict access to their track facilities to NASR licence holders.